 This course focuses on the world's great traditions in philosophy, theology, history, and political science from the Middle Ages into the Enlightenment.
 It familiarizes students with the major world discourses about the nature of human identity and society of the pre-modern era through a comparative study of seminal texts.
 The course includes such works as The Koran, The Prince, and The Conquest of New Spain.

 A 4 credit liberal arts class will be chosen by submitting the Liberal Studies Academic Preference form made available to admitted students prior to registration.
-Course options are listed on the Academic Preference Form due in May 2014.
+Course options are listed on the Academic Preference Form due in May.